 Simple Moving Average (SMA)

 The calculation of the SMA (Simple Moving Average) goes the following way: the currency closing prices taken for some period of time are summed and divided by the amount of these periods.
-Generally speaking, the average price of the certain period is represented by SMA.
+Generally, SMA represents the average price of the certain period.

 The prices are mostly located close to the moving average but still aside from it.
 The moving average changes following the trend changes giving the additional data of the trend strength taking the slope steepness as its basis.